Tagrand/makers-cloud-engineering-exercise/README.md

 This approach to design is something I am trialing so any feedback would be really helpful.
 In my commits I've tried to add explanations for the order of my decisions.

 #### Tech
 I decided to do the task in Ruby, as this website is quite light and I felt that doing it with Sinatra and Datamapper nice and simple tools for the job.
-This would give me space to challenge myself in other ways (particularly using AWS for the first time.)
 My original plan was to use AWS, but I set a fixed period of time to achieve this as I knew it could be tricky.
-In the end I deployed with Heroku, but you can read my  <a name= "reflections"> reflection</a> to see what I learnt and my reasoning to go to Heroku.
+In the end I deployed with Heroku, but you can read my  <a name= "reflections"> reflections</a> to see what I learnt and my reasoning to go to Heroku.

 #### Targets (Written before starting) - no more than 4 points
 - Only focus on reaching a checkpoint, don't worry about the extra complexity until you get there.
-- Use AWS to deploy the website
+- Try to use AWS to deploy the website
 - Keep it as simple as possible
 - Reflect on my architecture and design frequently (especially at designated checkpoints) to check if there is any way of improving it further.

 ## Reflection <a name= "reflections"> </a>
 I've been pleased with keeping the programme simple and leaving it extendable in the future.
 In terms of design, I found gradual increase rather than planning it all first worked well.

-Part of me still thinks I should have gone with a JSON file or another file to store ratings, rather than a full MySQL database.
+Part of me thinks I should have gone with a JSON file or another file to store ratings, rather than a full MySQL database.
 However, I decided to stick with it, since I wanted to show I could integrate a website with a database on a cloud platform.
 But probably doing this again, I'd try just using something lighter to see how well this works.

 Deployment has been my greatest challenge.
 I timeboxed a period to see if I could succeed in deploying to AWS.
 I've learnt alot about deployment, but I ended up pausing it as it was taking too long to achieve.
 This is something I want to explore more.
-One thing I would like to do is deploy a practise static site with no database first, and then practise hooking up a database.
-But I was glad I moved in small steps, as I only had to reset one step to go back to pre-aws attempts.
+One thing I would like to do is deploy a practise site with no database first, and then practise hooking up a database.
+But I was glad I moved in small steps, as I only had to make not too many changes to change to deploying with heroku.

 #### With more time I would have:
   - Built a sandbox project, deployed it to AWS and then deployed this site to AWS too (something